oc-garcia/fuelchoice-js/README.md

 ## Technologies Used

 - React: An open-source JavaScript library for building user interfaces.
 - CSS: Used for styling and giving a pleasant appearance to the interface.
+Later refactored to SASS.